 Does Stress Cause Constipation?

 Most people experience stress at various points in their lives.
 It could be when we're taking a big exam, when we’re starting at a new school or a new job, or when we’re experiencing a challenging situation at work, with friends, or with family.
-While a little stress is common and can even be good for us sometimes, if it becomes overwhelming and goes on for long periods without relief, it can have mental, emotional, and physical effects—including constipation.
+While a little stress is common and can even be good for us sometimes, if it becomes overwhelming and goes on for long periods without relief, it can have mental, emotional, and physical effects, affecting bodily processes — including those in the gastrointestinal tract and digestive system.

 If this is something you are experiencing, it can feel very frustrating.
-In this article, we will explore the physical and mental effects of stress, why stress can cause constipation, and ways to address and prevent stress-related constipation.
+In this article, we will explore the physical and mental effects of stress, why high stress levels can lead to constipation, and ways to address and prevent stress-related constipation.
+We’ll also offer resources for those who’d like to work with a mental health professional to manage psychological stress.

 Some of the physical, emotional, and psychological effects of stress can include: